jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d20e9202-f735-489b-916d-4b2d12463048" width="800">

-Months like July to October tend to have higher median values and more outliers, suggesting these are peak typhoon months, while February to May have fewer events.
+Months like June to October tend to have higher median values and more outliers, suggesting these are peak typhoon months, while February to May have fewer events.

 ---